PodgeCollins/labRatRecords_MS1/README.md

     On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.

-#### As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their following on social media to determine how trusted and known they are:

-    Once the new visitor has read the About Us and What We Do text, they will notice the Why We are Loved So Much section.

-    The user can also scroll to the bottom of any page on the site to locate social media links in the footer.

-    At the bottom of the Contact Us page, the user is told underneath the form, that alternatively they can contact the organisation on social media which highlights the links to them.

 ### Returning Visitor Goals: